astrolabsoftware/fink-object-api/install/README.md

 ./download_client.sh
 ```

 Do not forget to update the version in the `config.yml` file.
-Then install a new unit for systemd under `/etc/systemd/system/fink_gateway.service`:
+Then install a new unit for systemd under `/etc/systemd/system/fink_gateway.service` (check the correct version numbers for JARs):

 ```bash
 [Unit]